 Utilities are services provided by a government or government-approved provider to property owners, and include such things as the means to heat and cool a residence or business building.
 You’ll have limited options when it comes to choosing utilities, and without them might not be able to occupy a property.

-You pay utility bills each month, but if you fall behind, your service won’t automatically be shut off.
+You pay most utility bills each month, although water and sewer may be charged on a quarterly basis.
+If you fall behind in payments, your service won’t automatically be shut off.
 To protect disadvantage people from losing heat in the winter or cooling in the summer, governments set review procedures that utilities must follow before they can disconnect service.
 You can pay your bills using a check or an online payment system, in much the same way you pay credit card bills.

 - Jupiterimages/Photos.com/Getty Images